-Ascending under the Buda Castle Hills you will be walking in the darkness and coolness of the tunnels of the Castle Labyrinth, mixed with some effects of fog and dramatic lighting, and some props like coffins.
-The staging turns the medieval musty, chilly underground labyrinth into a place of some mystery.
+After ascending the stairs leading into the underground maze of the Buda Castle Hills you will be walking in the darkness and coolness of the tunnels of the Castle Maze, mixed with some effects of fog and dramatic lighting, and some props like coffins.
+The staging turns the medieval musty, chilly underground maze into a place of some mystery.
 For most of the adults and teens the maze does not come through as a scary experience, but for some kids it may need a bit of bravery to venture through the spooky underground hike.

-Please note that a few years ago the Labyrinth was under a different management (company) with a different concept which was preferred by many tourists to the current attraction.
+Please note that a few years ago the Labyrinth was under a different management (company) with a different concept so reviews on Tripadvisor reflect the change accordingly.

 Mon – Sun: 10am – 7pm (last entry at 6.30pm)